 Shelter from the cold winds of Jeju in the Jeju Alive Museum, a magical place brimming with 3D art.
 Pose in front of the artwork to bring it to life.
 It has five different main themes including optical illusion, digital, sculpture, and Provence art.
 You can either make yourself look like you’re being eaten whole by a shark, or hanging off a cliff.
 Get creative and pose for the camera with friends and family.

 Take a field trip to the largest space and flight museum in Asia, Jeju Aerospace Museum.
-This state of the art museum is complete with 39 different aircraft and activity zones fit for families to spend a pleasant time with their children.
+This state-of-the-art museum is complete with 39 different aircraft and activity zones fit for families to spend a pleasant time with their children.

-Find your favorite superheroes on display in the Jeju figure Museum, where there are hundreds of figures on display from minuscule to life-size, so you’ll never be bored!
+Find your favorite superheroes on display in the Jeju Figure Museum, where there are hundreds of figures on display from minuscule to life-size, so you’ll never be bored!
 There are 8 different exhibition halls, so go on an adventure and try to spot your favorite superhero on display!

-Another collection Jeju exhibits its the pink wonderland of the adorable iconic cat we all love, Hello Kitty!
+Another collection Jeju exhibits is the pink wonderland of the adorable iconic cat we all love, Hello Kitty!
 Hello Kitty Island is exhibited in a three-story building jam-packed with everything Hello Kitty.
 Of course, like any exhibition, don’t miss the Hello Kitty gift shop to grab all the cute accessories!

 Browse more things to do in Jeju Island at Korea’s #1 Travel Shop, Trazy.com, or stay tuned for our upcoming post about the best places to visit in Jeju Island in winter! 🙂